 For up-to-date information on the status of these courses or search for a course, please check WebAdvisor.

 - Hybrid courses - Your class meets part of the time on campus, but you access the remaining course materials and activities through RACC's ANGEL Learning website and/or other websites.

 - Online courses - Your class doesn't meet on campus.
-You access your course materials and activities through RACC's ANGEL Learning website.
+You access your course materials and activities through RACC's ANGEL Learning website and/or other websites.
 However, some online course faculty might require some on-campus participation such as taking proctored tests on campus in the Academic Testing Center or at an approved non-RACC testing facility elsewhere.
 Although there is no additional cost for taking proctored tests on the RACC campus, online students are responsible for any charges for proctored tests at non-RACC sites and must have advanced written approval of the site before using it.
 In addition, online students may be required to participate in science labs on the RACC campus.

 How do I sign up for Online Learning courses?